risingwavelabs/risingwave/docs/developer-guide.md

 ./risedev slt-all -p 4566 -d dev -j 1
 ```

+> **Note**
-**Note**: Use `-j 1` to create a separate database for each test case, which can ensure that previous test case failure won’t affect other tests due to table cleanups.
+> Use `-j 1` to create a separate database for each test case, which can ensure that previous test case failure won’t affect other tests due to table cleanups.

 Alternatively, you can also run some specific tests: